HKCaesar/cs205_2017_project/README.md

 # CS205 Project: Using Parallelized Classification to Determine the Structure of a Clandestine Market

-CS205, Spring 2017
-Computing Foundations for Computational Science
-M. Manjunathaiah (Manju)
+CS205, Spring 2017, Computing Foundations for Computational Science, M. Manjunathaiah (Manju)

+<i>We would like to recognize the generous help of the [Extremadura Center for Advanced Technologies (CETA-CIEMAT)](http://www.ceta-ciemat.es/) for cluster support in testing our algorithms. </i>

 ------
-#### Kareem Carr, Eric Dunipace, Charlotte Lloyd
+### Kareem Carr, Eric Dunipace, Charlotte Lloyd
 ------

-We would like to recognize the generous help of the [Extremadura Center for Advanced Technologies (CETA-CIEMAT)](http://www.ceta-ciemat.es/) for cluster support in testing our algorithms.

 <p align="center">
 <img align="center" src="https://raw.githubusercontent.com/kareemcarr/cs205_2017_project/master/analysis/kmeans_colorblind_safe_escort_data.gif" width="650">
 </p>